Jericho and his family receive services from our EI department. We are thrilled they were willing to share their story with us!

 How did your child become a client?
 Did a physician, friend or your school recommend you contact us?
 We called our old service coordinator who got us set up with an evaluation.
 Further medical visits were recommended at our evaluation, and Jericho was diagnosed with spinal muscular atrophy.
 He’s growing up in a body that can’t move.

-What were the challenges you were experiencing with your child before you began services at the Achievement Center?
+What were the challenges you were experiencing with your child before you began services at the Achievement Center of LECOM Health?
 As an infant, he didn’t cry like he should, didn’t notice himself in a mirror, and wasn’t reaching for toys.
-Jericho’s older siblings had received care from the Achievement Center, so we knew about EI and what might be of concern.
+Jericho’s older siblings had received care from the Achievement Center of LECOM Health, so we knew about EI and what might be of concern.

 How have the services impacted your life today?
 Each time I feel like I’m out of ideas for how to help Jericho to play and interact, our team comes up with more ideas.
 Our therapists are constantly thinking of new ways to help Jericho to play like a two year old.